by James A. Bacon

 “I believe in a Virginia that learns lessons from our past and we all know that our country needs that example right now,” Northam said.
 Continue reading

-Posted in Bacon and pigs, Blogs and blog administration, Business and Economy, Commentary, Courts and law, Crime and corrections, Culture wars, Defense, Economic development, Education (higher ed), Education (K-12), Efficiency in government, Elections, General Assembly, Governance, Government Oversight, Government workers and pensions, Gun rights, Individual rights, Media, Politics, Race and race relations, Transparency
+Posted in Bacon and pigs, Blogs and blog administration, Business and Economy, Commentary, Courts and law, Crime , corrections and law enforcement, Culture wars, Defense, Economic development, Education (higher ed), Education (K-12), Efficiency in government, Elections, General Assembly, Governance, Government Oversight, Government workers and pensions, Gun rights, Individual rights, Media, Politics, Race and race relations, Transparency

 By Peter Galuszka

 Get ready.
 The names of all kinds of leftist organizations are going to be kicked around as the masterminds behind violent, cop-beating looters, especially the so-called ANTIFA movement in Virginia and across the country..

 But what is reality?
 I don’t have clear answers but I have some ideas to share since I have been dealing with activist groups since I was in high school in the late 1960s.
 I hope they help this blog’s discussion.

 First, there’s plenty of research available about ANTIFA and there are already plenty of reports about it.
 It is not a single group but a very loose collection of autonomous activist groups, most of which do not advocate violence.
 For reference, see yesterday’s Daily Beast piece with the blunt headline, “Trump’s ‘ANTIFA Threat Is Total Bullshit – And Totally Dangerous.”

 That article and plenty of others note that ANTIFA, or whatever it is, has no clear chain of command and uses ultra-fast social media to alert other activists about rallies and protests but has no control over them.
 If you are thinking about the tightly-controlled and secretive Communist cells of the past century, you are not getting it.
 Continue reading